 A Memory Inside The Memory

 By definition, a translation memory is automatically created and maintained a database that continually captures translations as translators are working on your projects.
 In short, every time you translate a project or have it translated by our human translators, a specific set of words is already memorized by our system.
-All translation memories are saved to your own, private translation memory.
+All translation memories are saved to your own, private TM.

 What for?
 When you create a new project, all translation memories which include segments in the same language combination will be linked to the newly created project.
 This includes any translation memories which may be shared with you by other users, because you can export and import translation memory files, too!

-Which means that the more you translate, the less you work on the translation!
+This means that the more you translate, the less you work on the translation!
 Also, you never pay for the words already translated, so the more you translate, the less you pay.
 I’m sure it’s pretty convincing, that’s why in the next part of this piece I’m going to explain how this shiny one works.

 Translation Memory Proposals